amiroslaw/Gamification-android/README.md

 - [x] creating a deck of cards
 - [x] managing decks
 - [x] saving to database
+- [x] editing cards
-- [ ] editing cards
+- [ ] help

 ### Used technology and libraries
-SQLite, ORMLite, butterknife, junit, picasso
-The application was written in the MVP pattern.
+SQLite, ORMLite, butterknife, junit, espresso test, picasso The application was written in the MVP pattern.